 World Mission Days at ETS focus on specific topics which together form part of a series designed to explore the variety of challenges and opportunities in modern day mission.

 These topics are explored to benefit those embarking on mission and those who support them in the churches.

 World Mission Days at ETS are organised in collaboration with Generation (the Mission Board of the Free Church of Scotland) and other mission agencies.

-The topics below provide an example of the aspects of mission which will be explored.
+The topics below provide an example of the aspects of mission which we explore.

 This theme will introduce participants to understand how we should read the Bible so that we can see its full importance for mission.